andaluzcoin/andaluzcoin/doc/tor.md

     HiddenServicePort 8333 127.0.0.1:8334

-The directory can be different of course, but virtual port numbers should be equal to your bitcoind's P2P listen port (8333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).
+The directory can be different of course, but virtual port numbers should be equal to yourandaluzcoind's P2P listen port (8333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8334 by default).

-    -externalip=X   You can tell bitcoin about its publicly reachable addresses using this option, and this can be an onion address.
+    -externalip=X   You can tellandaluzcoin about its publicly reachable addresses using this option, and this can be an onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/bitcoin-service/hostname.
 For connections